 I will say that I’m very impressed with the mainstream streaming video services, such as Netflix, Amazon, Hulu, etc. for recognizing the importance of LGBT cinema and TV shows.
 There are other services that are LGBT-specific and require a monthly fee, but I choose to subscribe to services that have the biggest catalogs in general.
 It is nice, however, to be able to have LGBT-themed evenings whenever I want to!

 There are a lot of lower budget LGBT films, but that doesn’t mean they are bad.
 You sometimes have to sort through the bad to find the gems.
-I will say that in browsing LGBT films, there have been overlooked films and films that despite their good reviews are not my favorites.
+I will say that in browsing gay and LGBT films, there have been overlooked films and films that despite their good reviews are not my favorites.